honerlaw/serverless-fargate-plugin/README.md

-        imageTag?: string; // image tag (used if image option is not provided) priority?: number; // priority for routing, defaults to 1 path?: string; // path the Load Balancer should send traffic to, defaults to '*' desiredCount?: number; // defaults to 1
+        imageTag?: string; // image tag (used if image option is not provided) priority?: number; // priority for routing, defaults to 1 path?: string; // path the Load Balancer should send traffic to, defaults to '*' desiredCount?: number; // number of tasks wanted by default - if not specified defaults to 1 taskRoleArn?: string;
-        taskRoleArn?: string;
         healthCheckUri?: string; // defaults to "/"
         healthCheckProtocol?: string; // defaults to "HTTP"